 Most measurement rigs are not accurate above 10 kHz, so those jaggies can be ignored.
 These curves have the same general shape, though Audeze and DIY show the dip centered at 4k and Tyll shows it at 5k.
 Most importantly, DIY is the most recent measurement of the latest drivers, and it shows response back up to normal levels by 8 kHz.
 From this I devised the following EQ:

-This has a broad EQ to partially correct the lower treble dip, attenuate the upper mid hump, and a gentle bass lift.
+This has a broad EQ to partially correct the lower treble dip and attenuate the upper mid hump.
 It’s a gentle EQ that doesn’t change the character of the sound, but just makes it more neutral.

 I’ve gone through some other similar corrections but this is the one that sounds best to my ears.
 Normally the LCD-2 sounds natural, yet soft like listening from the 10th instead of 1st row, and correspondingly less detailed.
 This EQ brings the LCD-2 back to the 2nd row restoring some lost detail, but without affecting its natural voicing.